OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-deployment-triggers.md

 Based on the example of adding nodes to a pool of web servers, when a deployment target with the **TradingWebServer** role is added to the **Production** environment in Octopus, the deployment process will:

-- Include any "unscoped" steps (unscoped steps are run regardless of the target environment)
+- Include any "unscoped" steps (unscoped steps are run regardless of the target environment).
-- Include any steps targeting the **TradingWebServer** role
+- Include any steps targeting the **TradingWebServer** role.
-- Include any steps scoped to the **Production** environment
+- Include any steps scoped to the **Production** environment.
 - Exclude any steps that were skipped as part of the currently successful deployment (if they were skipped in the original deployment they should be skipped in the automatic deployments) - *see the following sections for more details*.

 This should mimic the deployment process that was already run for all of the deployment target's counterparts.